Zoomi

 Mood Board

-I started with the branding.
-I created a mood board that includes a compilation of inspirational images, color palettes and font styles.
-Based on this mood board, I wanted to go for an app that includes an assortment of colors and decided that I wanted to use two fun, and rounded fonts styles that pairs well with one another.
-To confirm accessibility, the color choices have been verified thru the contrast checker.
-I feel that the use of these choices of colors and fonts bring a fun vibe, as adopting a pet should be a fun experience.
+I began with the branding process by creating a mood board that combines inspirational images, color palettes, and font styles.
+Based on this, I aimed for an app design that incorporates a variety of vibrant colors, and I chose two fun, rounded fonts that complement each other.
+To ensure accessibility, I verified the color choices using a contrast checker.
+I believe these colors and fonts create a playful and engaging vibe, reflecting the idea that adopting a pet should be a fun experience.

 Usability Testing

-Here are some valuable feedback that I received: The users enjoyed the overall look and feel of the app.
-They liked the overall styling and felt confident for the most part to perform all of the tasks given.
-However, one user was confused when they submitted the form and was directed back to the homepage.
-They were not sure if they performed that task correctly.
-Also, another user felt that it might be helpful to include onboarding screens that could be useful to others who may not understand how to navigate a Paw Star.
+Here are some key insights I received: The users generally liked the app's overall look and feel.
+They were impressed with the styling and felt confident in completing most of the tasks.
+However, one user expressed confusion when they submitted a form and were redirected to the homepage, unsure if they had completed the task correctly.
+Another user suggested that onboarding screens could be helpful, especially for new users who might not understand how to navigate a Paw Star.

 Iterations

-Based on the feedback, I went back and iterated and refined the flow of the app.
-The confirmation screen was a big deal.
-I wanted to make sure that users know they have submitted their form successfully.
-To avoid any user confusion with navigating a Paw Star, I also designed onboarding screens.
-These onboarding screens appear right after a user creates their account.
+Based on the feedback, I refined and iterated on the app's flow.
+One key area I focused on was the confirmation screen, ensuring that users clearly know when their form has been successfully submitted.
+To address potential confusion around navigating a Paw Star, I also designed onboarding screens.
+These screens appear immediately after the user creates their account to guide them through the process.

 High Fidelity Prototype